jverzani/MTH229Lite.jl/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://jverzani.github.io/MTH229Lite.jl/dev/)

-A lighterweight version of the `MTH229` package for use in resource constrained environments, such as `binder`.
+A lighter-weight version of the `MTH229` package intended for use in resource constrained environments, such as `binder`.

 Not registered, so installed via `import Pkg; Pkg.add(url="https://github.com/jverzani/MTH229Lite.jl")`.